iocoop/policies/bylaws.md

 ### Section 7.02.
 Qualifications.

-Any natural person eligible to join the Corporation may serve on the Board of Directors.
+The Directors of the Corporation must be members of the Corporation.

 ### Section 7.03.
 Nomination.